AlirezaKondori/AI_note_taker/README.md

 2. Open your browser and go to `http://127.0.0.1:5000`.

-3. Log in using your Google account.
+3. Log in using your Google account or sign up for an account using an email address.

 4. Upload a PDF document and generate notes.